-Command: Live Capture Buffer Set-up

-Description: The BUF command initializes the live capture buffer parameters to take effect at the start of the next recording.
-The live capture buffer can store upto 100ms of data and can be triggered once or periodically.
-The dimensions of the buffer can be specified in milliseconds or in integral packet increments.
+Command: Live Capture Buffer Set-up Description: The BUF command initializes the live capture buffer parameters to take effect at the start of the next recording.
+The live capture buffer can store up o 100ms of data and can be triggered once or periodically.
+The dimensions of the buffer can be specified in mil- liseconds or in integral packet increments.
 The parameters which define the buffer may be reused with subsequent recordings or may be tied to the length of the recording, as needed.
 The contents of the buffer are overwritten unless retrieved (using the 'BUFFER' or 'BUFFER-RESTRICT' MIB entries).
 In this case, the contents are held until the entire buffer is retrieved, and captures triggered meanwhile are written to a shadow buffer.

-Buffer the first 50 ms of each 500 ms of data, starting 21 ms into the recording, and to hold the data until a new recording starts.
+Example: "TTAAH 0000000000000000000000000000000000 Buffer the first 50 ms of each 500 ms of data, starting 21 ms into the recording, and to hold the data until a new recording starts.
+Argument Format: <offsettype><widthtype><retrigger><order></order></retrigger></widthtype></offsettype> <behaviour>'<offset>'<width>'<interval></interval></width></offset></behaviour>

-Argument Format: <OffsetType><WidthType><Retrigger><Order>

-<Behaviour>'<Offset>'<Width>'<Interval>

-Denaviour Vollber Widon Vinterval Argument Type and Size Description OffsetType (ASCII-1-A) Specifies whether Offset and Interval are measured in milliseconds ( 'T' ) or in packet counts ( 'I' ).
-WidthType (ASCII-1-A) Specifies whether Width is measured in milliseconds ( 'T') or in packet counts ( 'I').
+Argument Type and Size Description OffsetType (ASCII-1-A) Specifies whether $Offset$ and $Interval$ are measured in milliseconds ('T') or in packet counts ('I').
+Width Type (ASCII-1-A) Specifies whether Width is measured in milliseconds ('T') or in packet counts ('I').
 Retrigger (ASCII-1-A) Specifies whether capture is periodic ('A') or one-shot ('N').
 If 'N' and settings are reused, then capture will trigger once each new recording.
-Order (ASCII-1-A) Specifies whether packets are captured before ('B') data formatting is applied or after ('A').
-See MIB branch 7 regarding data formats.
-Behaviour (ASCII-1-A) Determines behaviour when a recording ends.
-There are three possibilities: 'D' - delete contents, reuse settings; 'H' - hold contents, reuse settings; and 'R' - hold contents, no reuse.
+Order (ASCII-1-A) This parameter is deprecated.
+A value needs to be supplied, but it is ignored so long as it is one of ('B') or('A').
+See MIB branch 7 in MCS-DR ICD version 1.0 and prior regarding the now-deprecated data for- mats.
+Behavior (ASCII-1-A) Determines behavior when a recording ends.
+There are three possibilities: 'D' - delete contents, reuse set- tings; 'H' - hold contents, reuse settings; and 'R' - hold contents, no reuse.
 The first deletes any buffered data between each recording and recreates/resizes the buffer for each subsequent recording.
-The second option holds the buffer's contents until a new recording is started.
-The last option hold's the buffer's contents indefinitely and stops live capture until a BUF command is issued. $O\!f\!f\!set$ (ASCII-16-#) Offset from the beginning of the recording to trigger the first ( and possibly only ) capture.
-Indicates a number of milliseconds or number of packets, interpretation is determined by OffsetType .
-Width (ASCII-16-#) Determines capture length in milliseconds or packets interpretation is determined by WidthType.
-Interval (ASCII-16-#) Determines interval, in milliseconds or packets, between subsequent captures when Retrigger is set to always.
+The second op- tion holds the buffer's contents until a new recording is started.
+The last option hold's the buffer's contents indefinitely and stops live capture until a BUF com- mand is issued.
+Offset (ASCII-16-#) Offset from the beginning of the recording to trigger the first ( and possibly only ) capture.
+Indicates a number of milliseconds or number of packets, inter- pretation is determined by OffsetType .
+Width (ASCII-16-#) Determines capture length in milliseconds or packets interpretation is determined by WidthType .
+Interval (ASCII-16-#) Determines interval, in milliseconds or packets, be- tween subsequent captures when Retrigger is set to always.
 Interpretation is determined by OffsetType .
-Must be much greater than Width to facilitate retrieval (preferably on the order of seconds or minutes).
+Must be much greater than Width to facilitate retrieval ( preferably on the order of seconds or minutes ).